Postcon/BehatShellExtension/README.md

       ssh_options: -i ~/.ssh/id_rsa
       ssh_hostname: shell.example.com
       timeout: 20
+    container:
+      type: docker
+      base_dir: /var/www/
+      docker_command: /usr/local/bin/docker
+      docker_containername: test
+      timeout: 20
 ```

-The type can be `local` or `remote`.
+The type can be `local`, `remote`, or `docker`.
 The current work directory for executing the command is defined using `base_dir`.
 The remote server address is specified using `ssh_hostname`; user credentials and other relevant options for ssh are
 specified using `ssh_options`.
+If using type `docker`, the name of the container is specified using `docker_containername`.

-Additionally the location of the ssh executable can be defined using `ssh_command`.
+Additionally the location of the ssh or docker executable can be defined using `ssh_command` or `docker_command`.
 Both, local and remote servers or shells, can have a `timeout` option.
 Commands not finishing within `timeout` seconds get stopped.